 Margot Hill Clarvis is the Director of Programmes at Earth Security Group.
 She has led a number of projects on private sector engagement and partnership development on sustainable development globally.
 Most recently, she led ESG's work in the Philippines, developing public-private partnerships to scale-up engagement and investment in nature-based solutions for climate adaptation.

 Prior to joining ESG, Margot developed a portfolio of work and expertise on environmental and sustainable finance, water risks and governance, and climate change adaptation for public and private sector institutions, namely WWF, IUCN, ODI, UNEP- Finance Initiative and ESG information provider Asset4-Thompson Reuters.
 At UNEP-Finance Initiative, she was the project manager for the first phase of E-RISC (Environmental Risk Integration in Sovereign Credit Analysis), working with a group of financial institutions to integrate environmental risk in sovereign bond ratings.

 She has also participated in a number of technical working groups on environmental finance for organisations such as Climate Bonds Initiative (Water Adaptation Standard) and the Landscapes for People, Food and Nature Finance Working Group.

-She holds a PhD in Environmental Sciences from the University of Geneva, an MSc in Environmental Technology from Imperial College London, and a B.A.
+She holds a PhD in Environmental Sciences from the University of Geneva, where she also developed a joint programme of work with the Genenva Finance Research Institute and taught the Sustainable Finance module of their executive programme.
+She has an MSc in Environmental Technology from Imperial College London and a B.A.
 Hons in Classics from the University of Cambridge.